andrewwh/kubespray-local/REGISTRY.md

 # Docker Registry
-Host a private docker registry in the cluster
+Host a private docker registry in the cluster.
+This is a hosted on the master (k8s-1) with local-storage persistence.

 ## Create Registry and Proxy